MakJustCode/makjustcode/README.md

 # 👋 Hello, World!

 Welcome to my corner of the GitHub universe!
-I'm Makenson, a passionate Software Engineer based in https://makenson.com/.
+I'm Makenson, a passionate Front-End Engineer.

 ## 🌱 What I'm Currently Up To